 From an Ayurvedic perspective, Chia reduces Vata (the air and space element).
 Optimizes pitta (the fire element).
 Nourishes Kapha (the water and earth elements).
 These seeds are also sattvic, or pure, in nature.

-3. Store-house of fibre
+3. Store-house of fiber

 Fibre feeds the friendly bacteria in your intestine.
 This is important in keeping human gut flora well fed is absolutely crucial for health.

-4. Contains high-Quality Protein
+4. Contains High-Quality Protein

 Chia seed is a complete source of plant-based protein.
 It contains all nine essential amino acids that cannot be made by the body.
 This helps the body in building lean muscles.